SidneyPrimas/Distributed_Systems_MIT/src/shardmaster/readme.txt

 Possible Optimizations:
 + When a server that is in transition state receives a request, tell the client to take a break (timeout) before sending another request.
 This will make sure the client doesn't send endless requests when the server is in an extended transtion.
 The drawbak is if a single server is stuck in transition, but the rest of the gorup is making progress, then we would waste time.
++ Use rf.GetState() in order to check if server is leader.
+This is valuable if 1) you only want the leader to print output and 2) you check if your leader before using Query.

 Questions:
 + Should a group of servers have the same clientID for the purpose of other systems identifying them?
 I am assuming yes since a group of replicated servers should really function as a single server to the outside world.